junxit/us-congress-bills-116/metadata.md

 - 2019-09-26 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8020)
 - 2019-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8020)
 - 2019-10-15 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2020-03-11 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2020-06-25 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 116-237.
+- 2020-06-25 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 116-237.
+- 2020-06-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 485.